Jay Le Fevre: Death and burial

+Family

+In January 1920, Le Fevre married Mildred B. Hiltebrant, and they remained married until his death.
+They were the parents of three children.

-Jay Le Fevre was a descendant of the LeFevres who founded New Paltz in 1678.
+Le Fevre was a descendant of the LeFevres who founded New Paltz in 1678.
 The LeFevres were Huguenots, Protestant followers of John Calvin who fled what is today Northern France and South Belgium who fled persecution by the ruling Catholics.
 The original settlement of their ancestors survives today as Historic Huguenot Street, a National Historic Landmark District.